anishka07/Intellidocs/README.md

 2. **Querying**: Select the PDF you want to query using the unique generated PDF key and query the PDF.
 3. **Results**: The system will return the most relevant text chunks extracted from the PDF selected.

+## TODOs

+1. modify the gRPC code
+2. Use Enums, Pydantic and make it more dynamic
+3. Web application with FastAPI